Betting in poker: Open, bet, raise

 Also in no-limit and pot-limit games, a raise may be expressed as either a raise by $X or a raise to $X. For example, suppose Alice opens by betting $5.
 If Dianne subsequently announces "I raise by $15" she will be raising by $15 over and above the opening bet of $5, for a total bet of $20.
 On the other hand, if Dianne subsequently announces "I raise to $15" she will be raising by only $10 for a total bet of $15.
 Today, most public cardrooms prefer for players to use the raise to standard as opposed to the raise by standard.
 In the event of any ambiguity in a player's verbal action while raising, the player will normally be bound to raise to the stated amount.
 For example, if Alice were to have opened with a $5 bet and Dianne subsequently announced "raise, $15" while putting $15 into pot (making the pot $20), in most public cardrooms Dianne would be bound to a total bet of $15 and the "excess" $5 would be returned to her.

 In fixed-limit games, the size of bets and raises is determined by the specified stakes.
 For example, in $3/$6 fixed limit Hold 'em, during the first two betting rounds (preflop and flop) the big blind is $3, the opening bet after the flop must be for $3 and all raises must be for $3.
 For the last two betting rounds (turn and river) the opening bet must be for $6 and all raises must be for $6.
-As in no-limit and pot-limit games, these amounts will be over-ridden by table stakes rules (so for example, in $3/$6 fixed limit Hold 'em a player could bet, raise or call for only $2 at any time if that is their remaining stake).
+As in no-limit and pot-limit games, these amounts will be overridden by table stakes rules (so for example, in $3/$6 fixed limit Hold 'em a player could bet, raise or call for only $2 at any time if that is their remaining stake).

 Also, in fixed-limit and spread-limit games most casinos cap the total number of raises allowed in a single betting round (typically three or four, not including the opening bet of a round).
 For example, in a casino with a three-raise rule, if one player opens the betting for $5, the next raises by $5 making it $10, a third player raises another $5, and a fourth player raises $5 again making the current bet $20, the betting is said to be capped at that point, and no further raises beyond the $20 level will be allowed on that round.
 It is common to suspend this rule when there are only two players betting in the round (called being heads-up), since either player can call the last raise if they wish.
 Pot-limit and no-limit games do not have a limit on the number of raises.